Tartomas/PyModisAtm/README.md

 Copyright Tomás Acuña - 2017

 #### Adjust the following variables to search over the FTP.
-This script will create a MODIS folder in (C:) with the selected products, downloading an specific hour and day for the givin years.
+This script will create a MODIS folder (C:/MODIS) with the selected products, downloading each HDF file for and specific hour and day for the givin years.
 _________________________________________

 **Product and version**